jrb28/telo-2022-16/MNIST/readme.md

 The controller program filename is `ga_control_rank_sel.py` and it executes multiple worker files in parallel.
 Its input arguments are:
 - `start_id`: an integer from 0 to 59,999 representing the first MNIST iamge for which an adversarial example is generated
-- `end_id`: an integer from 0 to 59,999 representing the last MNIST iamge for which an adversarial example is generated
+- `end_id`: an integer from 0 to 59,999 representing the last MNIST image for which an adversarial example is generated
 - `fit_type`: one of `L1, L1-lin, L2, L2-lin, Linf, Linf-lin`
 - `select_type`: one of `proportionate, rank-linear, rank-nonlinear`
 - `rand_type`: either `rand` or `mad`